-Acadian recognizes that our environment is fundamental to our existence and management believes in sustainable forest management.
-Acadian strives for continual improvement in our environmental performance and management of forest land through sustainability certification, internal inspections and compliance with easements.
+Acadian recognizes that the environment is fundamental to its existence and management believes in sustainable forest management.
+Acadian strives for continual improvement in its environmental performance and management of forest land through sustainability certification, internal inspections and compliance with easements.